 While the Amex Platinum could be more beneficial for someone who spends a lot on airfare and hotels (particularly when booked through American Express Travel), the Chase Sapphire Reserve’s rewards rates on purchases booked through its travel portal now top the earnings you could reap.

 Chase Sapphire Reserve vs. Amex Platinum spending example

-Imagine for a moment that you travel quite a bit and that you charge most of your travel and personal expenses on a credit card each year.
+Imagine that you travel a lot and that you charge most of your travel and personal expenses on a credit card each year.
 Here’s an example of what your monthly spending might look like if that were the case:

 - $900 on airfare